bluebird75/luaunit/README.md

 LuaUnit is very well tested: code coverage is 99.5% .
 The test suite is run on every version of Lua (Lua 5.1 to 5.3, LuaJIT 2.0 and 2.1 beta) and on many OS (Windows Seven, Windows Server 2012, MacOs X and Ubuntu).
 You can check the continuous build results on [Travis-CI](https://travis-ci.org/bluebird75/luaunit) and [AppVeyor](https://ci.appveyor.com/project/bluebird75/luaunit).

-LuaUnit is maintained on Github: https://github.com/bluebird75/luaunit .
+LuaUnit is maintained on GitHub: https://github.com/bluebird75/luaunit .
 We gladly accept feature requests and even better Pull Requests.
 For more information on LuaUnit development, please check: [Developing LuaUnit](http://luaunit.readthedocs.org/en/latest/#developing-luaunit) .

 LuaUnit is released under the BSD license.

-## Install
+## LuaUnit successes

-**LuaRocks**

-LuaUnit v3.3 is available on [LuaRocks](https://luarocks.org/modules/bluebird75/luaunit).

-**github**

-The simplest way to install LuaUnit is to fetch the github version:

-    git clone git@github.com:bluebird75/luaunit.git

-Then copy the file luaunit.lua into your project or the Lua libs directory.

-The version in development on github is always stable and can be used safely.

-On Linux, you can also install it into your Lua directories

-    sudo python doit.py install

-Edit `install()` for Lua version and installation directory if that fails.
-It uses, by default, Linux paths that depend on the version.
+Version 3.2 of LuaUnit has been downloaded more than 235 000 times on [LuaRocks](https://luarocks.org/modules/bluebird75/luaunit)

+LuaUnit is used in some very nice technological products.
+I like to mention:

+* [SchedMD/Slurm](https://www.schedmd.com/): Slurm is an open-source cluster resource management and job scheduling system that strives to be simple, scalable, portable, fault-tolerant, and interconnect agnostic.
+On the June 2017 Top 500 computer list, Slurm was performing workload management on six of the ten most powerful computers in the world including the number 1 system, Sunway TaihuLight with 10,649,600 computing cores.
+LuaUnit is used by Slurm to validate plugins written in Lua.
+Thanks Douglas Jacobsen to contribute back to LuaUnit.
+See the [GitHub repository of Slurm](https://github.com/SchedMD/slurm)

+* [MAD by the CERN](http://mad.web.cern.ch/mad/): CERN is the European Organization for Nuclear Research, where physicists and engineers are probing the fundamental structure of the universe.
+MAD is one of the CERN project: MAD aims to be at the forefront of computational physics in the field of particle accelerator design and simulation.
+Its scripting language is de facto the standard to describe particle accelerators, simulate beam dynamics and optimize beam optics at CERN.
+Lua is the main language of MAD-ng, the new generatino of MAD.
+A fork of LuaUnit is used extensively for all MAD calculation and framework validation.
+Thanks Laurent Deniau for contributing back to LuaUnit.
+See the [GitHub repository of MAD](https://github.com/MethodicalAcceleratorDesign/MAD)

 ## Contributors
 * [NiteHawk](https://github.com/n1tehawk)